 Summer work does not qualify for externship credit.
-Nor does work for a for-profit entity or paid work.1 Externships substantially similar to available clinical offerings also do not qualify for externship credit.
-For example, working for legal aid in Charlottesville or for public defenders in Central Virginia would not qualify for externship credit where the Law School's clinics place students in those offices.
+Nor does work for a for-profit entity or paid work.
+Externships substantially similar to available clinical offerings also do not qualify for externship credit.
+For example, working for public defenders in Central Virginia would not qualify for externship credit where the Law School's clinics place students in those offices.